Migrating from Manticore or Sphinx Search 2.x¶

 indexer --all and we have 3 indexes : main, delta_big (which targets at the main) and delta_small (with target at delta_big), first the delta_small is rotated, then delta_big and finally the main.

 This is to ensure that when a dependent index is rotated it gets the most actual kill-list from other indexes.

 - docinfo - everything is now extern

 - mva_updates_pool - MVAs don’t have anymore a dedicated pool for updates, as now they can be updated directly in the blob (see below).

 String, JSON and MVA attributes can now be updated using UPDATE statement.

 In 2.x string attributes required REPLACE, for JSON it was only possible to update scalar properties (as they were fixed-width) and MVAs could be updated using the MVA pool.
 Now updates are performed directly on the blob component.
 One setting that may require tuning is attr_update_reserve which allows changing the allocated extra space at the end of the blob used to avoid frequent resizes in case the new values are bigger than the existing values in the blob.

 Doc ids used to be UNSIGNED 64-bit integers.
-Now they are SIGNED 64-bit integers.
+Now they are POSITIVE SIGNED 64-bit integers.